alin719/cs229_merging/README.md

  the keys are Frame IDs and the values are an (X_DIV, Y_DIV, features) np array.
 Features will be [x, y, Vx, Vy, Ax, Ay] of the vehicle at that point in the grid.
+- Grid size can be changed by modifying values in constants.py

+3) vehicleclass.py
+- Makes it easier/more clear than accessing array indices.
+Currently the dictionaries are not stored as vehicles, but you can init a vehicle from any entry, and then pull info from that.
+Future updates include using these directly in the dicts.

+TODO:
+- Write functions to save / load grids as txt files.
+- Clean this shit up.

  Recap:
  Current pipeline for loading grids is: